Border Gateway Protocol: Extensions

-Multiprotocol BGP is also widely deployed in case of MPLS L3 VPN, to exchange VPN labels learned for the routes from the customer sites over the MPLS network, in order to distinguish between different customer sites when the traffic from the other customer sites comes to the provider edge router for routing.
+Multiprotocol BGP is also widely deployed in the case of MPLS L3 VPN, to exchange VPN labels learned for the routes from the customer sites over the MPLS network, in order to distinguish between different customer sites when the traffic from the other customer sites comes to the provider edge router for routing.

 Another extension to BGP is multipath routing.
-This typically requires identical MED, weight, origin, and AS-path although some implementations provide the ability to relax the AS-path checking to only expect an equal path length rather than the actual AS numbers in the path being expected to match too.
+This typically requires identical MED, weight, origin, and AS-path, although some implementations provide the ability to relax the AS-path checking to only expect an equal path length rather than the actual AS numbers in the path being expected to match too.
 This can then be extended further with features like Cisco's dmzlink-bw which enables a ratio of traffic sharing based on bandwidth values configured on individual links.

-By default, BGP only supports the advertisement of a single locally selected best path to its neighbors, through its Update messages. defines the ADD-PATH extension, which allows a BGP speaker to advertise multiple paths for the same destination to peers.
+By default, BGP only supports the advertisement of a single locally selected best path to its neighbors through its Update messages. defines the ADD-PATH extension, which allows a BGP speaker to advertise multiple paths for the same destination to peers.
 One application for this is when using route reflectors (RRs), because then the RR can advertise all known route paths to its clients, instead of sending only a single route it selected based on its local decision process, which is likely not the best path for all of its clients.